TheFirstAvenger/elixir-tail/README.md

     Tail.stop(pid)

 ## Notes
-Note that Tail's current crude implementation scans the entire file twice on each interval.
+Note that Tail's current implementation scans the entire file twice whenever the modfified time on the file changes.